 States and provinces having specific auto title loan statutes and fee structures typically prescribe 3% – 30% per month on the principal loaned; 25% being the average in the USA.
-Thus, a $1500 loan for a 30 day time period could yield total interest payments of $45 to $375 with no portion applied to the principal.
-Thus, if after 6 months, the consumer continues to “roll-over” this loan they will have paid as much as $2250 in fees/interest.
-The balance due would remain $1500!
+Thus, a $1500 loan for a 30 day title loan could yield total interest payments of $45 to $375 with no portion applied to the principal.
+Thus, if after 6 months, the title loan consumer continues to “roll-over” this title loan they will have paid as much as $2250 in fees/interest.
+The balance due on their car title loan would remain $1500.

-After you enter the title loan business, you’ll be pleasantly surprised by the number of customers who will have a late model Lexus or Mercedes.
+After you enter the car title loan business, you’ll be pleasantly surprised by the number of customers who will have a late model Lexus or Mercedes.
 It’s amazing how many people receive settlements and use the proceeds to purchase a new luxury car.
-Later they experience cash-flow problems and need your help.
-And they have the car titles!
+Later they experience cash-flow problems and need your help; and they have the title to their car!

-Even in a state like Florida where the title loan statutes prescribe an interest rate of 30% per annum, it’s a simple matter to put $250,000 “on the street” in auto title loans.
-This would yield a gross of $75,000/year versus a CD earning $15,000.
-By the way, Florida title lenders are very creative.
-They add on road service fees, application fees, up-front loan matching fees… achieving SUBSTANTIAL ROI’s.
+Even in a state like Florida where the statutes prescribe an interest rate of 30% per annum, it’s a simple matter to put $250,000 “on the street” in auto title loans.
+This would yield a gross of $75,000/year versus a CD earning $2,500 (1% annually).

-“Your job is your credit” rings very true in our industry.
-We have a Texas title loan operator having 300 people bringing him $40 per week.
+“Your job is your credit” rings very true in our industry; the business of lending money on car titles.
+We have a Texas operator having 300 people bringing him $40 per week.
 That’s $12,000 per week!
-If the car breaks down, he has it fixed and adds it to their loan.
+If the car breaks down, he has it fixed and adds it to their car loan.

-* A $15 fee if a collection letter must be mailed to the consumer
+- A $15 fee if a collection letter must be mailed to the title loan consumer

-* Deficiency fees are collected should a sale of the vehicle yields less than the amount owed.
+Deficiency fees are collected should a sale of the vehicle yield less than the amount owed on their title loan.